 There is no parking on site, but there is a pay and display parking area on Back Lane, just a few minutes walk away, and the museum is well signposted from around the town.

-Do take the time to visit Owen's memorial, just 5 minutes walk away in the churchyard of Old St Mary's Church.
+Do take the time to visit Owen's grave, just 5 minutes walk away in the churchyard of Old St Mary's Church.

 About Robert Owen Memorial Museum

 Address: The Cross, Broad Street, Newtown, Powys, Wales, SY16 2BB